CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 ## Overview

-This lab is intended for AI developers, data scientists, AI Enthusiasts, Cloud Engineers, AI Engineers, aiming to enhance their skills in model evaluation and fine-tuning using Azure AI Studio's Prompt Flow.
+This lab is intended for AI Developers, Data Scientists, AI Enthusiasts, Cloud Engineers, and AI Engineers, aiming to enhance their skills in model evaluation and fine-tuning using Azure AI Studio's prompt flow.
 Participants will gain practical experience in developing custom AI models, evaluating their performance, and refining them for better results.
 The lab also addresses the integration of chat flows and essential tools, ensuring responsible AI practices through content safety measures.
-This comprehensive hands-on approach prepares participants to deploy robust, ethical AI solutions in real-world scenarios
+This comprehensive hands-on approach prepares participants to deploy robust, ethical AI solutions in real-world scenarios.

 - **​Understanding the Lifecycle of Model Development**: Gain experience by exploring AI application development through Prompt Flow’s lifecycle stages, including Standard, Chat, and Evaluation flows.